Hyundai Motor eyes major expansion with new plant in China

-SEOUL Hyundai Motor Co (005380.KS) plans to build its fourth plant in China for about 1 trillion won (560.72 million pounds) and start production in early 2016, a source said, in its first major overseas expansion in more than two years.
+SEOUL Hyundai Motor Co (005380.KS) plans to build its fourth plant in China for about 1 trillion won ($926.48 million) and start production in early 2016, a source said, in its first major overseas expansion in more than two years.

 Hyundai and its affiliate Kia Motors Corp (000270.KS) are betting the facility in Chongqing will protect their share of the world's biggest car market, which accounted for more than a fifth of their global vehicle sales last year.